entercas/sd-wan-lte/README.md

-# Juniper SRX SD-WAN configuration with LTE backup
+# sd-wan-lte - Juniper SRX SD-WAN configuration with LTE backup

 This project can be used generate configuration and apply them on Juniper SRX devices.
   This is the phase 1 of this project which inlcudes the following features;